Vyral/base-template/_posts/2018-09-20-real-estate-fundamentals-part-6.md

 15:10 - Why you need to ask “Why?”

-19:10 - The numbers that can and can’t be tracked in the multi-year trend report and where you can go to find the numbers that aren’t tracked: &nbsp;Daily104.com.
+19:10 - The numbers that can and can’t be tracked in the multi-year trend report and where you can go to find the numbers that aren’t tracked: &nbsp;[Daily104.com](http://Daily104.com){: target="_blank"}.

-20:04 - The activities that are tracked on Daily104.com.
+20:04 - The activities that are tracked on [Daily104.com](http://Daily104.com){: target="_blank"}.

 23:34 - The final piece of analyzing your multi-year trend report and how it breaks down where you’re at with your four conversations: appointments, listings taken, closed units, and GCI.

 27:20 - How focusing on two conversations, your number of appointments, and the number of listings taken can tell you what activities need to change in your business.

 This is the same playbook that the best agents in the country are running; it’s just a matter of modifying the effort and activity within that model.
-If you haven’t already done this with your first quarter numbers of 2018, I encourage you to download your multi-year trend report today and use the second quarter to get back on track.
+If you haven’t already done this with your first quarter numbers of 2018, I encourage you to download your multi-year trend report today and use the second quarter to get back on track.&nbsp;

+If you have any other questions or would like more information, feel free to give us a call or send us an email.
+We look forward to hearing from you soon.